 Each official should wear a black wristwatch.
 Part of our job is to get games started on time and keep them on schedule, and it is challenging to do that if you don't know what time it is.
 Cell phone clocks are not an acceptable substitute.
 If you are looking at your cell phone before or during a game, it looks like your mind is somewhere else.

 The officiating uniform and equipment

 Short-sleeve shirt - required.
-Must have both the US flag patch and the USA Lacrosse arm patch.
+Must have the US flag patch.
+The USA Lacrosse arm sleeve patch is optional.

 Long-sleeve shirt - required.
-Must have both the US flag patch and the USA Lacrosse arm patch.
+Must have the US flag patch.
+The USA Lacrosse arm sleeve patch is optional.

 Note that you can purchase a sublimated shirts that have the arm patch and the American flag patch built into the shirt fabric (see pictures below).